Nera26/pokerhub/README.md

    Override values in `.env` or extend `docker-compose.override.yml` for local tweaks.

-The compose configuration uses health checks so the backend only starts once PostgreSQL, Redis, RabbitMQ, and LocalStack are ready.
+The compose configuration uses health checks so the backend only starts once PostgreSQL, Redis, RabbitMQ, and the storage emulator are ready.
 TypeORM's `synchronize` option is controlled by the `DB_SYNC` flag (defaults to `true` in this compose setup).

 ### Subtree Sync Scripts